ratanakpek/tos-kotlin/README.md

     * [Facade](#facade)
     * [Protection Proxy](#protection-proxy)
     * [Composite](#composite)

+* [Kotlin]
+    * Delegation by replacing inheritance: Normally in Java, in order to follow single responsibility, we often use BaseClass to provide 2 classes has same responsibility.
+But in Kotlin, we don't need to create new utility base class, we just create one interface and class implementation of that interface and use by keyword "by" delegation and use it in any class.

 Creational Pattern -> How you create object!
 It provide various object creation mechanisms, which increase flexibility and reuse of existing